 Unlike SMONET, ONWOTE has a dedicated website that speaks lengths to their involvement in their line of business.
 Dedicated strictly to surveillance solutions, this manufacturer brings a rather impressive selection of distributed and all-in-one camera systems that covers pretty much every base imaginable on residential, commercial and industrial fronts.
 As expected of any dedicated camera company, there are several packages that range in the number of cameras supplied in addition to varying NVR hardware solutions.

 Altogether, ONWOTE caters to low- and high-end markets alike and should be considered a leader in the industry.

-The NVR itself reasonable for the price despite support for only a single SATA with a USB 2.0 port.
+The NVR itself support only a single SATA with a USB 2.0 port.
 The 3.5-inch SATA port can handle up to 6 TB, which is modest for a multi-camera array at 960-1080p.
 Unfortunately, it ships without a drive out of the box, so you’ll need to either donate one from your PC or purchase it separately before you can record to an internal drive.
 Since the USB port is about 10 years outdated, don’t count on recording anything directly to an external drive in any appreciable capacity.